lucknow

 Okay, before I continue with my 24 hours in Lucknow itinerary, I would like to admit that there isn’t much to travel in Lucknow.
 But if you believe in the saying that quality over quantity matters, Lucknow may just be a place you don’t want to miss.

 If you’re a history lover, you are going to love Lucknow.
 If you’re a food lover, you are going to love Lucknow even more.
 The city boasts a monument and a mouth-drooling eatery on every corner.
-Plus, it’s not as touristy as Rajasthan or Varanasi or Agra so there’s a bonus.
+Plus, it’s not as touristy as someplace in Udaipur or Varanasi or Agra so that’s a bonus.

 The buildings were so colourful, intricate, and inspiring.
 There are parks, the Gomti River and the many ancient markets to explore as well.